tolauwae/phd-thesis/src/preamble/acknowledgements.typ

 I would like to thank him and his students, _Octave Larose_ and _Sophie Kaleba_, for their generous welcome.

 // Maarten
 Finally, my thanks to _Maarten Steevens_.
-It was wonderful collaborating on the multiverse debugger.
+It was wonderful collaborating on the multiverse debugger together, your hard work helped shape @chap:multiverse enormously.
 // Jonas
 I want to thank _Jonas Sys_ as well.
 The arrival of the new TOPL members has made this past year at the lab especially rewarding, and I’m confident they’ll produce fantastic research in the years ahead.

-I wish to thank _Francisco Ferreira Ruiz_ for providing the hardware that enabled the research on multiverse debugging in @chap:multiverse.
-And thanks to _Oliver Dukes_ for his advice on the performance analysis in @sec:performance.
+Aside from the co-authors who contributed to this dissertation, I wish to thank _Francisco Ferreira Ruiz_ for providing the hardware that enabled the research on multiverse debugging in @chap:multiverse, and _Oliver Dukes_ for his advice on the performance analysis in @chapter:testing.

 // Collega's: Jonathan, Charlotte, Niko, Steven, Jorg en anderen I want to thank my past and present colleagues at WINST (formerly TWIST) for making the office really a joyful place to be.